-Coombe Hill Infants' School recognises that exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
+recognises that exposure to domestic abuse can have a serious, long-lasting emotional and psychological impact on children.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
-Coombe Hill Infants' School acknowledges that domestic abuse affecting young people can also occur within their personal relationships, as well as in the context of their home life.
+Coombe Hill Infants school acknowledges that domestic abuse affecting young people can also occur within their personal relationships, as well as in the context of their home life.